-- the Adaptations and Loan Equipment Service to ensure that people have equipment that they need to recover at home following discharge, as well as to avoid admission. - The Care Call crisis response team which provides telecare services to help avoid admission and maintain independence following hospital discharge. - Enhanced Health Care in Care Homes helps to support patients who are discharged to a care home, including avoiding re-admission.
+- the Adaptations and Loan Equipment Service to ensure that people have equipment that they need to recover at home following discharge, as well as to avoid admission. - The Care Call crisis response team which provides telecare services to help avoid admission and maintain independence following hospital discharge.
+This service also provides a falls first responder service which diverts pressure from ambulance services. - Enhanced Health Care in Care Homes helps to support patients who are discharged to a care home, including avoiding re-admission.